knowit-finland-javascript-guild/refactoring-with-stratified-design/README.md

 - Think about possible refactorings:
   - would it make sense to move something around
   - would that bring any benefits in terms of maintainability / readability / testability?
-- If time allows:
-  - sketch call graphs of the original code and the refactored code
-  - compare